CrazyAZ/Polygon-Island-Generator/README.md

 # Polygon Island Generator

 Generates a random island based on a voronoi polygon grid.
+Many ideas used in this project were found on http://www.redblobgames.com/.

 ### Installation
 - Download the repository.